KiltedCode/khandaria-campaign/sessions/2020/2020-08-06-into-the-den.md

 mosaic at end of the hall, same as fancy ceiling was
 really nice bedroom off hall, four post bed, nice dressers, table
 find chest that was clearly heavily trapped, clearly shocked / burned someone
-`Belsarin` opens drawer and sets off trap of gas, coughing, con damage
+`Belsaran` opens drawer and sets off trap of gas, coughing, con damage
 mattress has been ripped open
 clear the room for dust to settle
 find a gap in the fancy wall at end of all